-A new trend is seen on TikTok where people dry scoop their protein powders.
+A trend is seen on TikTok where people dry scoop their protein powders.

 1. You Don’t Have Access to a Shaker Cup or Liquid

 Imagine you run to the gym and forget to pack your shaker.
-If you don’t have a place to mix your protein shake, it might be convenient to eat it straight out of the tub.
+If you don’t have a place to mix your protein shake, eating it straight out of the tub might be convenient.

-In the end, you get the same nutritional value (so long as you don’t cough it up as I’ll explain below).
-So if you’re in a pinch, measure out the portion size you want, scoop it out, and place it in your mouth.
+Ultimately, you get the same nutritional value (as long as you don’t cough it up, as I’ll explain below).

 2. You’re in a Bulking Phase and Don’t Want to Fill Your Stomach up With Water

-For some people in a bulking phase where they are eating a lot of calories, it might be easier to dry scoop protein powder to prevent adding too much liquid (volume) into your stomach.
+For some people in a bulking phase where they are eating many calories, it might be easier to dry scoop protein powder to prevent adding too much liquid (volume) into your stomach.

-For example, if it’s close to bedtime and you still need to eat 1000 calories, taking 3-4 protein shakes might add too much liquid to your stomach.
+For example, if it’s close to bedtime and you still need 1000 calories, taking 3-4 protein shakes might add too much liquid to your stomach.

-With both of the scenarios above, the reason why I’m suggesting you can dry scoop your protein is because you’re in a pinch.
+With both of the scenarios above, I’m suggesting you can dry scoop your protein because you’re in a pinch.

-You’ve either forgotten your shaker or you’ve had a day of eating where you’re left with a ton of calories to consume in a short period of time.
+You’ve either forgotten your shaker, or you’ve had a day of eating where you’re left with a ton of calories to consume in a short period.

-Both of these situations are not ideal, and in reality, it’s because of poor nutritional planning.
-So yes, dry scoop if you need to, but I wouldn’t recommend it on a regular basis.
+Both of these situations are not ideal; in reality, it’s because of poor nutritional planning.
+So yes, dry scoop if you need to, but I wouldn’t recommend it regularly.

 Let’s now talk about the side effects of dry scooping.